JohnEffo/MonoBuild/doc-site/content/getting-started/how-it-works/_index.md

 If the list of changes is [Site/reame.md, Site/Service_A/style.SASS, Site/Service_A/readme.md] and `Site` is the build target:

 * Site/.monobuild.ignore: ignores all files ending in md at any directory level so will remove both Site/readme.md and Site/Service_A/readme.md
-* Site/Service_A/.monobuild.ignore: ingores all files ending in sass in so will remove Site/Service_A/style.sass
+* Site/Service_A/.monobuild.ignore: ignores all files ending in sass in so will remove Site/Service_A/style.sass

 See [file globbing in .net](https://learn.microsoft.com/en-us/dotnet/core/extensions/file-globbing) for details on globbing patterns.

 >Note that the patterns are file globbing patterns, not project globbing patterns.
 They do not understand project structure.
-So if the dependency tree is as above but the file structure is as below then given the following list of changes [src/Site/reame.md, src/Service_A/style.SASS, **src/Service_A/readme.md**], the readme.md file in Service_A would not be removed from the list of changes for the command ```monobuild -t src/Site```.
+So if the dependency tree is as above but the file structure is as below then given the following list of changes [`src/Site/reame.md`, `src/Service_A/style.SASS`, `src/Service_A/readme.md`], the `readme.md` file in `Service_A` would not be removed from the list of changes for the command ```monobuild -t src/Site```.
 This would cause the result to be **\<YES\>** a build is required.

 ```mermaid
 graph TD;